blackears/cyclopsLevelBuilder/doc/index.md

 * Delete Selected Blocks - Delete all currently selected blocks.
 * Snap to Grid - Snaps all vertices to the grid, just in case some are misaligned.

+* Convert to Godot Mesh - Builds a replica of the CyclopsBlocks in your level using core Godot objects.
+Places them inside a node called 'converted_blocks' at the root of your scene.
 * Export As Gltf... - Generates a gltf file based on the current blocks in the scene.

 * Rotate 90 Ccw X - Rotate 90 degrees counter clockwise around the X axis